 Northern branch of Brownhill Creek, near Eagle on the Hill

-- Diverse macroinvertebrate community with many rare, sensitive and flow-dependent species
+- Diverse macroinvertebrate community with several rare, sensitive and flow-dependent species

-- Riparian vegetation dominated by bracken and a range of woody and herbaceous weeds and introduced grasses
+- Riparian vegetation dominated by introduced weeds and grasses

 About the location

 The Northern branch of Brownhill Creek is a small stream in the Southern Mount Lofty Ranges that rises near Eagle-on-the-Hill and flows in a westerly direction, where it eventually becomes channelised as it passes through the south-eastern suburbs and discharges into the Patawalonga.
 The monitoring site was located off Tilleys Hill Road in Brown Hill.
-The major land uses in the 1,497 hectare catchment are roads (including part of the South Eastern Freeway), remnant native vegetation and stock grazing, with smaller areas used for irrigated cropping and rural and urban residential living.
+The major land uses in the 1,491 hectare catchment are minimal uses (53%), stock grazing (22%) and residential living (15%), with smaller areas used for conservation, roads, mining and irrigated horticulture.

 The creek was given a Good rating because the site sampled showed evidence of relatively minor changes in ecosystem structure and function.
-There was evidence of human disturbance including nutrient enrichment, degraded riparian vegetation and sediment deposition in the channel.
-However, the stream provides habitat for many rare, sensitive and a wide range of generalist macroinvertebrate species which supported the high quality assessment for this site.
+There was evidence of human disturbance due to nutrient enrichment and the weedy riparian zone but the stream provides habitat for a number of rare, sensitive and flow-dependent species of macroinvertebrates.

 Special environmental features